 Better still, all the tools in this article are free for you to use.

-Self-publishing an ebook is free, fun and it can be profitable for some authors.
-Let’s look at what you will need to prepare and publish your ebook.
+Self-publishing an ebook is free and fun, and it can be profitable for some authors.
+Let’s look at what tools you will need to prepare and publish your ebook.

 Choose the best free ebook creator tools

 If you want to self-publish an ebook, it’s easy.

 The first stage is to write your book.